-Welcome to night 2 of the 4th annual Attack of the 14 Nights of Halloween Giveaway.
-Stop by our MAIN GIVEAWAY POST and enter to win a $250+ Prize Pack full of frightfully good treats from 7 spooktacular shops.
-In this post you will find our next Featured Shop ~ Minou Bazaar, details on how to earn EXTRA ENTRIES with our Murder Mystery Scavenger Hunt & Halloween Movie Marathon and test your movie knowledge with the Guess the Movie Game.
+Welcome to night 3 of the 5th annual Attack of the 14 Nights of Halloween Giveaway.
+Stop by our MAIN GIVEAWAY POST and enter to win a Prize Pack full of goodies worth $300 donated by 10 wickedly fabulous shops.
+In this post you will find our first Featured Shop ~ Junkmill and Junkmill Relics, details on how to earn EXTRA ENTRIES with our Murder Mystery Scavenger Hunt & Halloween Movie Marathon and test your movie knowledge with the Guess the Movie Game.
 Make sure to visit us each day during the giveaway so you do not miss out on any of the fun!

 Purchase any item(s) from Laughing Vixen Lounge through October 31st and get 10% off your order.
 Use code OCTOBER10 at checkout.